-The Immigration Rules can be a minefield, both for skilled migrant workers and their employers but we are here to guide you through every stage of the process.
+The Immigration Rules can be a minefield, both for the employer and their foreign national employees.
+We are here to guide you through every stage of the process.
 We provide comprehensive advice on the requirements of applying for a sponsor licence and will compile and submit the application for you, minimising the chance of a refusal.
 We will advise you on the duties of sponsorship and will assist you to ensure that you continue to comply with the duties of sponsorship.
 If we are named as your representatives on the licence we can deal with UKVI on your behalf in most cases.

 We advise foreign employees and their employers on the eligibility and evidential requirements of applications for leave to enter and leave to remain in the UK.
-Again we will guide you through all stages of the process and advise you in carrying out the resident labour market test if required.
+Again we will guide you through all stages of the process.
 Linked to our role as representatives on the sponsor licence we will deal with UKVI in relation to obtaining certificates of sponsorship to assign to employees and expediting applications to enable them to start working for you in the UK more quickly.

 Our immigration team also work alongside and as part of our Employment department and this crossover of knowledge means we are able to advise on the employment aspects of employing foreign employees, including drafting employment contracts and advising on the requirements of the prevention of illegal working legislation.
 We also advise individuals on the specific conditions of their leave and their ability to undertake additional employment.